daily-co/pipecat-cloud-simple-chatbot/README.md

 ## Deployment

-> See the [Pipecat Cloud Quickstart](https://docs.pipecat.ai/deployment/pipecat-cloud/quickstart) for a complete walkthrough.
+> See the [Pipecat Quickstart](https://docs.pipecat.ai/getting-started/quickstart) for a complete walkthrough.

 ### Deploy Server to Pipecat Cloud